Thornton Wilder Imagines Hilarious Apocalypse

-After all, Mr. Antrobus invented the alphabet, the wheel, nd biblical Cain, now named Henry (bouncy Jake Soss).
+After all, Mr. Antrobus invented the alphabet, the wheel.
+And we meet his son, the Biblical Cain, now named Henry (bouncy Jake Soss).
 During his campaign for President, George is seduced by Lily (versatile Alejandre Wajhl, again), a reincarnation of the biblical Lilith in sexy red fishnet stockings.

-In Act Two, the cast invites us to their chaotic last-minute rehearsal of a play showing time passing from the Ice Age to the Berkeley present.
-But, in their actual scene, the whole family recites from Plato, the Bible and Aristotle beautifully, and I snap my fingers in appreciation.
+In Act Two, the cast invites us to their chaotic and very funny last-minute rehearsal of a play about Time.
+The play within a play depicts Time passing from the Ice Age to the Berkeley present.
+The Antrobus family recites from Plato, the Bible, and Aristotle beautifully, and I snap my fingers in appreciation.
 They talk about humans being One on the planet: We aren’t meant to fight but to take care of each other in our mutual home, the Earth.

 The Actors Ensemble of Berkeley’s “Skin” keeps us transfixed with wild stage movement, quick costume changes, and a hilarious stretch break.
 Local Berkeley hero Thornton Wilder educates us on political selfishness, as opposed to hopeful altruism.
 Well done!